 The Lindt & Sprüngli Farming Program consists of four pillars:

-Learn more on our Farming Program website about the steps that we are taking to improve the lives of our farmers, their families and communities.
+Visit our Farming Program website to learn more about the steps we are taking to support cocoa farmers, their families, and communities.

 Clean and safe water access